 Partial highlights or full highlights, each of them has its pros and cons.

-Partial highlights, as you can make out from the word, means that half of your head would be colored in a different shade than your previous natural color.
+Partial highlights, as you can make out from the word, mean that half of your head would be colored in a different shade than your previous natural color.
 Basically -“half head of a color.”
 Partial hair highlights can be in any part – Mohawk section, front, top, front and top together.

 Pros of Partial Highlights – More affordable compared to full highlights and lesser damage and lesser hair strands get bleached.

-Cons of Partial Highlights – It easily hides in a pony and not a good option if you are looking for a dramatic change.
+Cons of Partial Highlights – It easily hides in a pony and is not a good option if you are looking for a dramatic change.

 Full hair highlights are as you imagined it would be – “a full head of color.”
 Almost all the strands of hair are wrapped in a shade darker or lighter than your natural hair color.
-This is a good option for ones looking for an epic change of hair color.
+This is a good option for those looking for an epic change of hair color.